St George's Academy: Later developments: 1961 to present

 The school's conversion to an Academy included a £20 million grant, which funded renovations around the site, the demolition of the original school building and portable classrooms, and the construction of three new buildings: a science and IT building, an additional humanities block, and the Arnold Centre, (Note: Named for Graham Arnold, chairman of the Governors) the latter of which opened in 2012 to replace the 1961 building, and included a new hall, sixth form centre, library, drama studio and classrooms.
 A new classroom and workshop block for teaching construction courses opened in 2013.
-To accommodate a rising school-age population, the school asked in 2020 for permission from the local planning authority to construct five new classrooms and extend the existing music block with the addition of a new floor.
+To accommodate a rising school-age population, the school asked in 2020 for permission from the local planning authority to construct five new classrooms and extend the existing music block with the addition of a new floor; in 2021, three existing ground floor music classrooms were refurbished and a two-storey extension was built with three first-floor classrooms and a purpose-built auditorium, alongside two additional ground floor classrooms.

 In 2016, the Board of Governors announced plans for the construction of a swimming pool and fitness suite at a cost of £3.7 million to be paid for using the Academy's 'capital reserves'.
 At the time of announcement, it was hoped the buildings would be open in or before 2018, however the District Council refused planning permission in early 2019 on the grounds that it required community support for its viability, despite there already being "sufficient" facilities open to the public in the town.